MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     4. Close the keyboard to return to the guide list.

-## Find and open a guide in an earlier version
+## Find and open a guide in an earlier version of Dynamics 365 Guides

 1. After signing in to the HoloLens app, you'll see the **Select guide** dialog box.
 In the **Select guide** dialog box, gaze at the **Recent** or **All** tab, and then gaze at the circle next to the file or folder you want to open.
 Folders appear on the **All** tab, but not the **Recent** tab.
 To return to a parent folder, gaze at the **Back** button above the guides list.